madscodess/newsletter-signup/README.md

   - The field is left empty
   - The email address is not formatted correctly
 - View the optimal layout for the interface depending on their device's screen size (future improvements to this below)
-- See hover and focus states for all interactive elements on the page### Screenshot
+- See hover and focus states for all interactive elements on the page

 ## My process
 Used the <input> element to create email field.